ShoweryCellar34/Resource-Manager/README.md

 ## Platform support

-Resource Manager just uses CXX standard libraries and [CMake](https://cmake.org/), and is tested on Arch linux with KDE plasma and Windows 11/10.
+Resource Manager just uses CXX standard libraries and [CMake](https://cmake.org/), and is tested on Arch linux with Hyprland and Windows 11/10.

 ## How to clone